heron-mc/heron-mc/docsrc/primers/heron-primer.rst

 ---------------------------

 Heron has basic support for Internationalization (i18n), for simple strings like labels.
 See the module i18n.
-The default locale is en_US.

 The i18n support works as follows:

 #.
-The `i18n module <http://lib.heron-mc.org/heron/latest/lib/i18n>`_ contains string definitions.
+The `i18n module <http://lib.heron-mc.org/heron/latest/lib/i18n>`_ contains string definitions (translation tags).
+   Heron translation tags are written in English in a form like __('This is a tag that can be translated').
+The i18n module can searh i18n dictionaries for translation.
+If no dictionary is included and/or no translation is found, the tag itself is shown.
+This is why human readable tags are used.

+   Currently, the following languages are supported:

+       Dutch:        i18n/nl_NL.js
+       US English:   i18n/en_US.js
+       Danish:       i18n/da_DK.js

-   If your locale is not there, contact us and we can add it to the project.
+   If you want your locale supported, please use en_US as the template and prime your own.
+If you want your localization implemented in Heron, contact us and we can add it to the project.

 #.
 When defining a label or text somewhere in your config or code use the shortcut `__(labelname)` like in